 While 33% isn’t the highest royalty in the industry, it does feel sustainable unlikely to change.
 Many of the agencies that have started higher at 50% or even 60% have lowered it drastically, disappointing contributors along the way.
 But it feels like Adobe has settled on a workable arrangement for the long-term.

 Adobe Stock Contributor Review Highlights

 Part 4: Adobe Stock Contributor Recommendations

 As you've seen, our Adobe Stock contributor review is a positive one.
 They are highly recommended.
-There’s really no reason not to join them as a contributor.
+There's really no reason not to join them as a contributor.